 It may surprise you to learn that with different tomato varieties, color is not constant.
-As a matter of fact, tomatoes were not always red.
+As a matter of fact, tomatoes weren’t always red.
 The tomatoes varieties that existed when tomatoes were first cultivated were yellow or orange.

 Through breeding, the standard color of tomato plant varieties is now red.
-While red may be the predominate color among tomatoes now, that does not mean that there are not other colors of tomatoes available.
+While red may be the predominate color among tomatoes now, that doesn’t mean that there aren’t other colors of tomatoes available.
 Let’s look at a few.

 Red Tomato Varieties